Aug. 24, 2023

 Sometimes, inspiration for analysis and visualization comes when you're sitting at a park enjoying a nerdy discussion with friends.
 The topic of cycling and transit came up, and many of the folks around me expressed how biking for them in many cases is significantly faster than taking transit here in Calgary.

-It just so happend that during that same week our little team over at r5py was finishing up an important update.
+It just so happens that during that same week our little team over at r5py was finishing up an important update.
 R5py is a Python library that lets you very quickly and easily measure transit and other travel times.
 I also recalled that my friend Jeff Allen had put together a map of Toronto comparing cycling and transit times.

 So, I set out to make a Calgary version.
 Effectively, I wanted to ask: When is it faster to bike or take transit to downtown?
 Downtown in this case was represented by the Calgary Tower; and in Toronto is represented by Bloor/Yonge.